Oh, lead magnets. Those feisty little things.

 These can be time-intensive to create, since you need to create the content for multiple emails.
 However, readers love them because they get so much value!
 Plus, showing up in their inbox every day with fresh information is a great way to get the reader used to opening your emails.
 It can ultimately serve as a kind of welcome sequence, introducing yourself while delivering highly valuable content.

 Now, the key to making the email course or challenge work is to keep it tight.
 The goal isn’t to teach them everything there is to know.
-Instead, each email should be relatively short, and give them one key take-away or action step.
-One win.
+Instead, each email should be relatively short, and give them one take-away or action step.

 Length-wise, email courses are typically 4-5 days long.
 A challenge, though, could go as long as 10 or even 30 days—but I highly suspect those bigger ones get a lot of drop-off.
 Remember, it’s not about delivering endless content.
 It’s about delivering quick wins.